OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

     6. _Affects Version_: Leave it blank.
 2. Send an email to the product committee listserv ([instructions](https://openlmis.atlassian.net/wiki/spaces/OP/pages/27000853/Community)) with the link to the Jira ticket and any additional information or context about the request.
 Please review the [Global vs. Project-Specific Features wiki](https://openlmis.atlassian.net/wiki/display/OP/Global+vs.+Project-Specific+Features) for details on how to evaluate if a feature is globally applicable or specific to an implementation.
 Please clearly indicate any time sensitivities so the product committee is aware and can be responsive.
 3. The [Product Committee](https://openlmis.atlassian.net/wiki/display/OP/Product+Committee) will review the feature request at the next Product Committee meeting and provide feed back or request further clarification.
 Once the feature request is understood, the Product Committee will evaluate the request.
-4. If the request is deemed globally applicable and acceptable for the global codebase, the Product Committee with provide any additional guidence or direction needed in preparation for the Technical Committee review.
+4. If the request is deemed globally applicable and acceptable for the global codebase, the Product Committee will provide any additional guidence or direction needed in preparation for the Technical Committee review.
 5. Once approved by the product committee, we request the implementer to contact the [developer forum](https://groups.google.com/forum/#!forum/openlmis-dev) or contact the [Technical Committee](https://openlmis.atlassian.net/wiki/display/OP/Technical+Committee) to provide a proposed technical design to implement the approved feature.
 They can help share relevant resources or create any needed extension points (further details below).

 ### Extensibility and Customization